 Let’s take a look at what each of them does.

 1) Edit – Allows you to edit what the gadget is actually bringing through, we won’t go into too much detail about that now as that will be covered a bit later on

-2) Enable/Disable re sizing and dragging – Exactly what it says on the tin, allows you to move and re-size the gadget.
-To actually re-size the gadget, you need to hover over the bottom right hand corner and you will see a double headed arrow appear, this will allow you to enlarge or shrink the window.
+2) Enable/Disable resizing and dragging – Exactly what it says on the tin, allows you to move and re-size the gadget.
+To actually re-size the gadget, you need to hover over the bottom right-hand corner and you will see a double-headed arrow appear, this will allow you to enlarge or shrink the window.

 3) Minimise – Surprisingly, this minimises the gadget, handy if you have quite a lot going on on the screen and need to create a bit more space for the time being without actually removing it.

-4) Maximise – Makes the window much bigger, allowing you to view more data quickly, without have to re-size any of the gadgets.
+4) Maximise – Makes the window much bigger, allowing you to view more data quickly, without having to re-size any of the gadgets.
 Very useful if you have a lot of information in one window and want to quickly browse through it.

 5) Close – Removes the gadget, so please be careful when using this!
-You will have to re add the gadget again if you remove it.
+You will have to re-add the gadget again if you remove it.
 Which may be a painstaking process depending on the amount of information you were pulling through from it.